Kazuko Tadano: Career

-Tadano first worked on as an animation director for an episode of 1980s Saint Seiya anime.
+Tadano first worked as an animation director for an episode of 1980s Saint Seiya anime.
 She then became a character designer for Dancouga – Super Beast Machine God, and Crystal Triangle.

-In the 1990s, after working on various episodes for Goldfish Warning!, she then became a character designer for the first two seasons of the Sailor Moon anime series (Sailor Moon and Sailor Moon R), she provided some animation direction for many episodes.
+In the 1990s, after working on various episodes for Goldfish Warning!, she then became a character designer for the first two seasons of the Sailor Moon anime series (Sailor Moon and Sailor Moon R), and provided some animation direction for many episodes.
 She also provided the designs for its first movie, Sailor Moon R: The Movie.

 From the late 1990s to 2000s, after Sailor Moon, she designed the characters for Wedding Peach, Petite Princess Yucie, Jūsō Kikō Dancouga Nova, Valkyria of the Battlefield 3: The Wound Taken from Someone's Sake, and Nobunagun.

-In June 2018, it was announced that Tadano was chosen as a character designer for Pretty Guardian Sailor Moon Eternal The Movie, a two-part anime film project that takes place as a "fourth season" of the Pretty Guardian Sailor Moon Crystal anime series, adapting the Dream arc of the original manga (known as Dead Moon arc in Japan).
+In June 2018, it was announced that Tadano was chosen as a character designer for Pretty Guardian Sailor Moon Eternal The Movie, a two-part anime film project that takes place as a "fourth season" for the Pretty Guardian Sailor Moon Crystal anime series, adapting the Dream arc of the manga.
+The two-part film was released in 2021.

 In December 2019, both Tadano and her husband, Hiromi Matsushita, were chosen as character designers for the sixth spin-off of the Yu-Gi-Oh!
 Duel Monsters anime series, Yu-Gi-Oh!
 Sevens.
 In December 2021, Tadano and Matsushita were chosen as character designers again for the seventh spin-off, Yu-Gi-Oh!
 Go Rush!!.